jgi-genomeocean/genomeocean/README.md

 # GenomeOcean: A metagenomics foundation model

-A Python library for evaluating large genome foundational models.
+A Python library for GenomeOcean inference.

 ## 1. Installation